tomstafford/psy6422/appendix-F.Rmd

   font-style: italic;
   padding-bottom: 15px;
   }
+  .gamma {
+  text-align: right;
+  color: brown;
+  font-style: italic;
+  padding-bottom: 15px;
+  }
+  .delta {
+  text-align: right;
+  color: red;
+  font-style: italic;
+  padding-bottom: 15px;
+  }
 </style>

+As part of the module assessment I asked those who took the module what advice they would give to future students

+<div class="gamma">I would definitely say choose a project topic that you are interested in.
+I have (quite tragically) loved every minute of developing my project since I am quite interested in the topic and found myself very invested in the outcome of the project.</div>

+<div class="delta">Try not to get frustrated!
+I didn’t have any coding experience before starting this course, and you will be surprised at how far you can push yourself.
+If you told me I would be making an interactive plot at the start of this module I would’ve laughed.</div>

+## Feedback

+Here is some selected feedback from the class of 2022.

 <div class="alpha">I went from not knowing how to code to creating my own data-wrangling script in the span of a few months, and I owe it to the teaching style employed during our sessions</div>